-Figure 131 presents the average trip costs for American Samoa troll trips, 2009 to 2022 (adjusted to 2022 dollars).
+Figure 131 presents the average costs for American Samoa troll trips from 2009 to 2022 (adjusted to 2022 dollars).
 Supporting data for Figure 131 are presented in Table A-117.
-In general, the fishing costs of an average troll trip slightly declined during the period of 2011-2016, mainly as a result of the decrease of fuel costs.
-Since 2017, fuel cost has risen in general primarily due to fuel price increases.
-The trip cost in 2022 went down mainly due to fuel usage per trip decreased, even the fuel price increased.
+In general, the fishing costs of an average troll trip slightly declined during the period of 2011 to 2016, mainly as a result of decreased fuel costs.
+Since 2017, fuel costs have risen primarily due to fuel price increases.
+Trip costs in 2022 went down mainly due to fuel usage per trip decreasing even as fuel prices increased.

 Figure 131.
-Average trip costs for American Samoa trolling trips from adjusted to 2022 dollars Data sourced from Chan and Pan (2019a). \ Confidential data.
+Average costs for American Samoa trolling trips from (adjusted to 2022 dollars) Data sourced from Chan and Pan (2019a). \ Confidential data.